-1. This appliance has a large door with an exceptional view of the fire.

-- Door opens 26 inches (660mm) which goes beyond the standard size hearth pad covering the floor in front of the appliance. - May want to use a hearth rug in front of the hearth pad to protect the flooring from ash spillage and continuous cleaning of carpet, etc.
+- 1. This appliance has a large door with an exceptional view of the fire. - Opens to about 90 degrees and has a built-in stop. - Door opens 26 inches (660mm) which goes beyond the standard size hearth pad covering the floor in front of the appliance. - May want to use a hearth rug in front of the hearth pad to protect the flooring from ash spillage and continuous cleaning of carpet, etc.